Academic Accommodations

 3. Students must meet with the Office of Accessibility.

-A staff member will contact the student before the start of the semester to schedule an appointment to discuss the academic accommodations process, learning needs and supporting documentation, and appropriate and reasonable academic accommodations.
+A staff member will contact the student before the start of the semester to schedule an appointment to discuss the academic accommodations process, learning needs and supporting documentation, and determine appropriate and reasonable academic accommodations.

 -